Pierce-Arrow Motor Car Company: Origin

 The Pierce-Arrow was a status symbol, owned by many Hollywood stars and tycoons, and a favorite was the Pierce-Arrow Town Car.
 Most of the royalty of the world had at least one Pierce-Arrow in its collection.
 Some have described Pierce and two of its rivals among American luxury cars, Peerless and Packard, as the "Three P's of Motordom."
 Industrial efficiency expert Frank Gilbreth, father of the authors of "Cheaper By The Dozen," extolled the virtues of Pierce-Arrow, in both quality and in its ability to safely transport his large family.
 Its wheelbase was 12 ft 3 in.
 The transmission was a four speed manual in 1919.
 Actor Sessue Hayakawa (famed for his role in Bridge on the River Kwai) drove a custom-ordered gold-plated Pierce-Arrow.
 A restored 1919 Pierce-Arrow is on display at the Woodrow Wilson Presidential Library.
 An open-bodied Pierce-Arrow carried Woodrow Wilson and Warren G. Harding to Harding's 1921 inauguration, and one was used prominently in the 1950 movie Cheaper by the Dozen.

 Pierce-Arrow advertisements were artistic and understated.
 Unusual for car advertising, the image of the car was in the background rather than the foreground of the picture.
 Usually, only part of the car was visible.
 The Pierce-Arrow was typically depicted in elegant and fashionable settings.
 Some advertisements featured the car in places a car would not normally go, such as the West and other rural settings, a testament to the car's ruggedness and quality.

 Because of the immense size of most models, several second-hand Pierce-Arrow cars were bought by fire departments, stripped down to the chassis and engine, the wheelbase lengthened, and built back into fire engines.
 Some of these fire engines were in service for up to 20 years.

 1928–1933

 In 1928, the Studebaker Corporation of South Bend, Indiana, gained control of the Buffalo firm.
 The association was to last for five years, with moderate benefits to both companies' engineering departments, which continued to function as separate entities.
 Pierce-Arrow also gained a dealer network, as the cars were sold through Studebaker dealerships.
 Under Studebaker's ownership, Pierce-Arrow retired the venerable 6-cylinder engine and in 1929 introduced an L-head straight-eight engine, which displaced 366 cuin.

+The tie-up also led to the establishment of a Canadian subsidiary called the "Pierce-Arrow Company of Canada Ltd." which built a small number of cars in Walkerville, Ontario (now part of Windsor) between 1928 and 1934.